 A CI/CD pipeline is made up of separate subsets of jobs that are organized into pipeline stages.
 The following are typical pipeline stages:

 This is the step at which the application is put together.

-Failure to pass the build stage indicates a fundamental fault with a project’s configuration, which should be addressed as soon as possible.
+Failure to pass the build stage indicates a fundamental fault with a project's configuration, which should be addressed immediately.

 This is the step where the code is put to the test.
 Again, automation can save both time and effort in this situation.

 It is the developers' responsibility to write tests.
 In test or behavior-driven development, the ideal method to construct automated tests is to do so as we write new code.